Kod1rovsh1k/SEM-School-Event-Manager/README.md

 # 🔖 Description
 This project was created for create your notes.
 This tools help draw up you for execute your routine tasks and go to them.
-There is also the possibility of tracking progress not only from your side but also from the <b>(teacher and parents)</b>.
+There is also the possibility of tracking progress not only from your side but also from the **(teacher and parents)**.